 2. Select Form Submission as a Trigger and click Save + Continue.

-4. To find your subaccount token, navigate back to Instapage and select the subaccount you want to integrate within the dashboard, then click Integrations.
+4. To find your workspace token, navigate back to Instapage and select the Settings tab from the left sidebar, then click Integrations.

 5. Scroll down the page and click to open the Zapier card.
 Copy the token and paste it into the Zapier pop-up.

 6. Once your workspace token has been accepted, click on Continue and all the pages within this particular workspace will be imported.

 7. Select the page that you wish to connect to and click Continue.

 9. Now you are done with the trigger.
 All you have to do now is to set up the Action in order to connect the incoming leads to your desired app.
 Also, make sure that you correctly map all the Instapage fields to your app equivalent fields.

-10. When finalizing the Action, you can choose to test or not, the Zap will work either way.
-Once the Zap is finalized and active all new leads submitted on your landing page will be sent to your app.
+10. When finalizing the Action, you do not need to test it as the action will not work in the configuration/setup phase with fake placeholder data.
+The Zap will work - once the Zap is finalized and active all new leads submitted on your landing page will be sent to your app.
+To test the integration, submit a lead on the live URL of the landing page.

 - The integration only works on the live URL.
 It can not be tested on the preview mode.
 When testing on the live URL, make sure that your browser is not displaying an older cached version.